Acid sphingomyelinase: Role in disease

-Niemann-Pick Type A and Type B
+Niemann–Pick type A and type B

-The lysosomal storage disorders Niemann-Pick disease, SMPD1-associated (Type A and B) are characterized by a deficiencies in Acid Sphingomyelinase.
+The lysosomal storage disorders Niemann-Pick disease, SMPD1-associated (type A and B) are characterized by deficiencies in acid sphingomyelinase.
 Diagnosis is confirmed by an aSMase activity less than 10% in the peripheral blood lymphocytes.
 Caused by a mutation in the SMPD1 gene, it is found in 1:250,000 in the population.
 Mutations to this gene are more commonly found in those of Ashkenazi Jewish descent (1:80-1:100) or of North African descent.

-Niemann-Pick Type C
+Niemann–Pick type C

-Niemann-Pick Type C (NPC) is also a lysosomal storage disorder, but instead is caused by a mutation in either NPC1 or NPC2 gene.
+Niemann–Pick disease, type C (NPC) is also a lysosomal storage disorder, but instead is caused by a mutation in either the NPC1 or NPC2 gene.
 Despite having a functional SMPD1 gene, NPC fibroblasts were shown to have inhibited aSMase activity.
 The functional loss of aSMase activity may also be due to altered trafficking (causing accumulation of cholesterol) or by direct action on the enzyme.
 Additionally, the disregulation of BMP/LBPA in NPC may contribute to the decreased aSMase activity, as LBPA has been shown to enhance enzymatic activity.